fortinet-solutions-cse/fortistacks/README.md

 # fortistacks #

-A full explanation/follow along video is available here: https://vimeo.com/215625341
+A full explanation/follow along video is available here: https://youtu.be/0y38B61FTSk Previous version https://vimeo.com/215625341 (to see rift.io)

-Is a collection of scripts and pre defined setups for running full stack of software (multi openstack, docker, kubernetes, etc..) orchestrators or even bigdata stacks.
+Is a collection of scripts and pre defined setups for running a full stack of software (openstack, container, later kubernetes, etc..) orchestrators.

 It is based on LXC containers (LXD) on ubuntu 16.04 minimum that provides a way to simulate 20+ machines in a beefy vm, a small machine